Banakat: History

-This town was later rebuilt by Timur (Tamerlane) and renamed Shahrukhiya after his son Shahrukh.
+In 1392 town was rebuilt by Timur (Tamerlane) and renamed Shahrukhiya after his son Shahrukh.

+At the beginning of the 18th century, it was destroyed as a result of internecine wars.
+A part of the Banokat ruins was washed away by the Syr Darya river.

 Famous people from Banakat

 There are several Persians called Banākati (i.e., of or related to Banākat), some of them born in Banākat and some born elsewhere: